Ground search begins at former Ont. residential school

 The search for unmarked graves is underway Tuesday on land associated with the former Mohawk Institute Residential School in Brantford, Ont.

-Two ground-penetrating radar machines will be used for grid searches, according to a Tuesday mornign press release from officials leading the search.
+Two ground-penetrating radar machines will be used for grid searches, according to a Tuesday morning press release from officials leading the search.

 "We have finally made it to this day, where we are ready to begin the search," Six Nations Chief Mark Hill said at a press conference on Tuesday.
 "Survivors have been telling us for years with stories of what happened to them in the so-called schools."